 What is Depression?

 Depression is a persistent mood disorder that affects the way we feel, think, and act; you may experience anxiety, stress, or saddening thoughts with depression.
 Depression is mainly characterized by profound sadness, lack of motivation, feelings of worthlessness, and loss of interest in pleasurable activities.
 These are the characteristics that this quiz is testing for.
 However, this quiz may not be all encompassing, and other aspects of your life may be affecting your depression symptoms and mental health, that this quiz may not be testing for.

 Depression and anxiety have a lot in common, which is why it’s relatively easy – especially for laypeople – to confuse them.
 They are the two most common mental health or mood disorders that mental health professionals diagnose.
 Furthermore, depression and anxiety can co-occur, with overlapping symptoms that make it even more difficult for clinicians to separate them.
 People with anxiety and depression both may voice similar symptoms, like difficulty sleeping, poor mood, lack of energy, and anxious thoughts.
 However, this quiz tests for the differences in depression and anxiety.

-But while depression involves persistent sadness and the tendency to ruminate on past events, anxiety generates restlessness and persistent worrying.
+While depression involves persistent sadness and the tendency to ruminate on past events and thoughts, anxiety generates restlessness and persistent worrying.

-But to understand why depression can have a devastating impact on our everyday life, we need to look at its signs and symptoms.
+But to understand why depression can have a devastating impact on our everyday life, we need to look at the signs and symptoms.

 Signs of Depression

 If the results of this depression test seem like you may be experiencing depressive symptoms, know that you are not alone: Depression impacts 1 in 15 adults each year.
-And 1 in 6 people will suffer from depression at some time in their life.
+And 1 in 6 people will experience depression at some time in their life.
 There is help out there for those with depression.
 Let the results of this quiz empower you to get help and improve your mental health, sleep, and mood.

 How is Depression Treated?